-We empower tribal communities to take a leading role in designing public health programs to raise the health status, self-sufficiency, and health leadership of Native people around the world.
+We work in partnership with tribal communities to design public health programs that raise the health status, self-sufficiency, and health leadership of Native people to the highest possible level.

 Our holistic approach to optimizing health and wellbeing across the lifespan targets:

 - Adolescent Health